rnadkarni2/SlicerBreast_DCEMRI_FTV/README.md

 The phases loaded by Module 1 as well as subtraction images and MIPs derived from them may be used to guide selection of ROI and omit regions.
-Furthermore, the user has the option to either create ROI and omit regions by dragging bounding boxes to the appropriate position and size or import them from an existing .xml file.
+Furthermore, the user has the option to either create ROI and omit regions by dragging bounding boxes to the appropriate position and size or import them from an existing xml file.
 If the user creates a new ROI and omit regions, they can be saved to an xml file for future use.</p>

 <p>After ROI and omit region selections, the user can begin the segmentation process.